-- Your application must be accurate and complete upon submission. - Applications should identify whether the project may not proceed if the full grant amount requested is not received. - Submission of an application does not guarantee funding. - The cost of preparing an application is the responsibility of the applicant. - The declaration section of the application must be authorised: - by a member of the executive or committee as deemed under your organisation's constitution - by the General Manager or delegated officer of the local council submitting the application.
+- Your application must be accurate and complete upon submission. - Applications should identify whether the project may not proceed if the full grant amount requested is not received.
+Applicants are strongly encouraged to include a partial funding amount and outline a modified project scope that could be implemented within the program timeframe if the partial funding amount was awarded.
+You may not be awarded partial funding if you do not nominate a partial funding amount. - · Submission of an application does not guarantee funding. - The cost of preparing an application is the responsibility of the applicant. - The declaration section of the application must be authorised: - by a member of the executive or committee as deemed under your organisation's constitution - by the General Manager or delegated officer of the local council submitting the application.